 - Where can I find more information about private wells, including permitting and setback requirements?

 - The Web site for the state's Private Well Program contains a lot of information for private well owners.
-For more information, go to: ehs.ncpublichealth.com/oswp/wells.htm.
+For more information, go to: ehs.ncpublichealth.com/oswp/wells-resources.htm.

 - Where can I find environmental, regulatory and disposal information for fluorescent lights?